 Coffee for Enemas: Light or Dark Roast?

-All advocates of coffee enemas will agree that you should use organic coffee and filtered or purified water to make the coffee solution.
+All advocates of coffee enemas agree that you should use organic coffee and filtered or purified water to make the coffee solution.
 But what about the roast of the coffee beans?

-Until more research is done, all I can say is that generations of practitioners and patients say coffee enemas make them feel better, and they increase bile flow.
+Until more research is done, all I can say is that generations of practitioners and patients say coffee enemas make them feel better, and they have been shown to increase bile flow.
 That doesn't show whether light or dark roast coffee is better.
-The next question is, has anyone looked to see if people feel better when using lightly roasted coffee or a darker roast for their coffee enemas?

 One last consideration: I do like waking up and smelling the coffee.
 The light roast coffee smells really strange.
 I've tried both, and the darker roast is my choice.